 Possible reason Recommended action You have connected the tape drive to an existing SCSI bus that has other devices connected to it and the SCSI address of your HP StorageWorks Ultrium drive is identical to the address used by another device.
 Make sure that each device on the SCSI bus has a unique ID.
 We recommend that the HP StorageWorks Ultrium tape drive is connected to a dedicated host bus adapter.
-Do not connect the drive to a disk RAID controller as this is not supported.
+Do not connect the drive to a disk RAID controller as this is not supported, unless it is a ProLiant server with a Smart Array 6i RAID controller.
 You have installed an additional SCSI host bus adapter and its resources are clashing with an existing adapter.
 Remove the new host bus adapter and check the server documentation.
 You have disconnected the power or SCSI cable from the server's boot disk during the drive installation process.
 Check that the cables to all devices are firmly connected.